 The project looked at how a farmer can use drones and Agremo reports and analyses throughout the growing season to improve weed and disease management in a wheat crop.
 The farmer in question was interested in how precision farming could help improve his arable farming technique.
 The project showed him how drones could help with the management of his spring wheat crop.
 The project was focused on weed management in particular, and the growing threat of herbicide-resistant weeds.

 By using Agremo analysis and a precision agriculture approach to weed management of the growing crop, the farmer was able to save the equivalent of $7.86 per acre on herbicides.
 This not only improved his profit margin but also reduced the risk of herbicide resistance and improved the environmental sustainability of the operation.

 Drone flights were carried out at key stages within the development of the crop, and the images were used to generate Agremo reports.

 Arable Area analysis was performed before sowing to calculate the exact arable area and allow Bill to compare it with planted size.
 The data allowed him to optimize inputs, and immediately create savings.
 An elevation map also pointed out places with elevation differences in the field.
 Such differences need to be spotted to prevent waterlogging, nutrient washing or creating an environment favorable to diseases and weeds.

 Stand Count checked the germination rate.
 The plant count report provided information about the difference between the planted and emerged number of plants in the early stage and pointed out zones where plants did not emerge.
 This helped Bill to decide whether the crop had been successfully established, to replant or not, and provided a check on seed quality, an early indication of yield, and identified low-performing areas.

 Weed Detection identified and quantified weed zones in the field.
-This data helped Bill optimize herbicide applications and achieve savings on areas where spraying was not needed, as well as prevented additional stress and yield loss.
+This data helped Bill optimize herbicide applications and achieve savings in areas where spraying was not needed and prevented additional stress and yield loss.